alprojects1/home-lab/hypervisor/proxmox/README.md

      - Proxmox can run on both server and desktop hardware, providing more flexibility.

-## Key Differences Between ESXi and Proxmox
+## Key Differences Between ESXi and Proxmox:

    - ***Cost and Licensing***
       - ESXi is a commercial solution developed by VMware that requires paid licensing for enterprise features and support.
 Licensing fees for ESXi can be quite significant, especially for large deployments.